IRT-SystemX/dqm-ml/README.md

 ### Pipeline definition

 A dqm-ml pipeline is a yaml file that contains the list of dataset you want to evaluate, and the list of metrics you want to compute on each ones.
-This file has a primary key **pipeline_definition** containing  a list of items where each item has the following required fiedls:
+This file has a primary key **pipeline_definition** containing  a list of items where each item has the following required fields:
   - dataset : The path to the dataset you want to evaluate .
-  - domain : the category of metric you want to apply
+  - domain : The category of metric you want to apply
   - metrics : The list of metrics to compute on the dataset .
 (For completeness only this field is not used)

 For representativeness domain only, the following additional parameters fields are required: